 Due to possible limitations, BSides Calgary MAY need to limit the number of teams able to participate.
 We will attempt to accommodate all participants but registration will be on a first come, first serve basis.

-The BSides Calgary 2020 CTF is a safe place to practice using security testing tools on live systems with permission.
-To keep things a little more fun and realistic the cyber range is theme based, simulating a small Alberta engineering company that provides system development and integration services for companies with industrial control systems.
-The conceptual network diagram below would often be provided to potential customers when responding to questions related to vendor cyber security practices.
+The conceptual network diagram below would often be provided to potential customers when responding to questions related to vendor cyber security practices, or demonstrating progress on merger activities to non-technical audiences.
 Like actual network diagrams it bears only a modest similarity to what is actually on the wire.